ythalorossy/udacity-dev-azure-nanodegre/project-03/solution/README.md

 ## Project Overview
 The TechConf website allows attendees to register for an upcoming conference.
 Administrators can also view the list of attendees and notify all attendees via a personalized email message.

-The application is currently working but the following pain points have triggered the need for migration to Azure:
+The application is currently working, but the following pain points have triggered the need for migration to Azure:
- - The web application is not scalable to handle user load at peak
+ - The web application is not scalable to handle user load at peak.
- - When the admin sends out notifications, it's currently taking a long time because it's looping through all attendees, resulting in some HTTP timeout exceptions
+ - When the admin sends out notifications, it's currently taking a long time because it's looping through all attendees, resulting in some HTTP timeout exceptions.
- - The current architecture is not cost-effective
+ - The current architecture is not cost-effective.

-In this project, you are tasked to do the following:
+In this project, you need to do the following:
-- Migrate and deploy the pre-existing web app to an Azure App Service
+- Migrate and deploy the pre-existing web app to an Azure App Service.
-- Migrate a PostgreSQL database backup to an Azure Postgres database instance
+- Migrate a PostgreSQL database backup to an Azure Postgres database instance.
-- Refactor the notification logic to an Azure Function via a service bus queue message
+- Refactor the notification logic to an Azure Function via a service bus queue message.

 ## Dependencies